 “It’s likely to be exempt from taxes if there’s another tax bill passed this year,” says Mark Luscombe, CPA, JD, a principal federal tax analyst, Wolters Kluwer Tax & Accounting.

 No. 5.
 Federal student loan relief

 In January, President Biden extended student loan moratoriums on federal loans until the end of September.
 This allowed borrowers with federal loans to pause loan payments without fear of retribution.
 Collections on defaulted federal loans were halted, and interest accrual was paused.
 The idea was to allow borrowers facing financial hardship to put extra money towards higher priority expenses instead of debt repayment.
-About 17% of adults had fallen behind on their student loan payments in 2019, according to the Federal Reserve.

 In the most recent stimulus legislation, a provision was included stating that student loan forgiveness will be tax-free until the end of 2025.
 When student loans are forgiven, it typically counts as taxable income, which adds to your tax bill.